pldn/LDWizard-old/README.md

 ### 4.2.1 Description and Priority

-The configuration is composed of on a number of smaller sub-components that together compose the full transformation configuration.
+The configuration is composed of a number of smaller sub-components that together compose the full transformation configuration.
 We can distinguish between the different types of transformation sub-components, based on their transformation scope:

 <dl>
   <dt>Table scope</dt>